-5.1 None directly arising, but the proposal does seek to increase available housing stock and tackle environmental and anti-social impacts affecting neighbours and neighbourhoods.
+5.1 The proposal does look to increase available housing stock and tackle environmental and anti-social impacts affecting neighbours and neighbourhoods.
+In addition, any property we keep for our housing stock, we will do all we can to make them as accessible as possible during renovations.